laminas/laminas-session/docs/book/v3/migration/v2-to-v3.md

 In addition to the new `ValidatorInterface` changes and general PHP 8.1 syntax changes, because of the removal of `laminas/laminas-http` the `RemoteAddr` validator has also been updated to get the user's IP address itself using the new public `getIpAddress` method.

-The `data` property has been removed, as well as the following getters and setters:
+The following properties have been removed:

+- `data`
+- `useProxy`
+- `trustedProxies`
+- `proxyHeader`

+Their getters and setters have also been removed:

 - `getData`
 - `setUseProxy`